 “We met a need for the community because we got people talking … [students had] curiosity and a hunger for discussion,” Sussman explained.

-Some students stayed after the assembly to talk and ask questions of Boyette and other teachers as well as participate in a discussion during lunch with teachers and students about handling the Israel-Palestine conflict as a school.
+Some students stayed after the assembly to talk and ask questions of Boyette and other teachers, as well as participate in a discussion during lunch with teachers and students about handling the Israel-Palestine conflict as a school.
 Sussman regarded the discussions and questions during and after the talk as “most important” to him because of the “meaningful, interesting questions” students asked.

 When asked about the concerns with the ADL, Sussman echoed US Director Noah Rachlin and Director of Diversity, Community, and Belonging Chanelle Walker’s framing in an announcement prefacing the assembly.
 They acknowledged that the situation is “complicated by the context of the aftermath of October 7th and the ADL as an organization,” according to Walker.